Steve-Kirby/Steve-Kirby.github.io/index.md

 **Simple Snake 2D**

-This is based on the classic nokia game Snake, i hope to add extra interesting features such as upgradeable snakes with ranks after the basic implementation is solid with maps of your own design using text maps and random fruit spawn.
+This is based on the classic Nokia game Snake, I hope to add extra interesting features such as upgradeable snakes; with ranks after the basic implementation is solid.
+I also plan on making a map editor using text maps and random fruit spawn.

+- [x] Classes I expect to use
 - [ ] Implement a singular cube as snake
 - [ ] Implement map and collision
 - [ ] Implement fruit